-Flammable and combustible liquids are fire and explosion.
+The primary hazards associated with flammable and combustible liquids are fire and explosion.
 Flammable and combustible liquids are present in almost every workplace.
-Fuels and many common products like solvents, thinners, cleaners, adhesives, paints, waxes and polishes may be flammable or combustible liquids.
+Fuels and many common products like solvents, thinners, cleaners, adhesives, paints, waxes, and polishes may be flammable or combustible liquids.
 Everyone who works with these liquids must be aware of their hazards and how to work safely with them.

-Spray mists of flammable and combustible liquids in the air may burn at any temperature, if an ignition source is present.
+Spray mists of flammable and combustible liquids in the air may burn at any temperature if an ignition source is present.
 The vapors of flammable and combustible liquids are usually invisible.
 They can also be hard to detect unless special instruments are used.

 Most flammable and combustible liquids flow easily.
 A small spill can cover a large area of workbench or floor.
-Burning liquids can flow under doors, down stairs and even into nearby buildings.
-Materials like wood, cardboard and cloth can easily absorb flammable and combustible liquids.
+Burning liquids can flow under doors, down stairs, and even into nearby buildings.
+Materials like wood, cardboard, and cloth can easily absorb flammable and combustible liquids.
 Even after a spill has been cleaned up, a dangerous amount of liquid could still remain in surrounding materials or clothing, giving off hazardous vapors.

 Well-designed and maintained ventilation systems remove flammable vapors from the workplace and reduce the risk of fire and health problems.
 The amount and type of ventilation needed to minimize the hazards of flammable and combustible liquid vapors depend on such things as the kind of job, the kind and amount of materials used, and the size and layout of the work area.

-An assessment of the specific ways flammable and combustible liquids are stored, handled, used and disposed of is the best way to find out if existing ventilation controls (and other hazard control methods) are adequate.
+An assessment of the specific ways flammable and combustible liquids are stored, handled, used, and disposed of is the best way to find out if existing ventilation controls (and other hazard control methods) are adequate.

 An emergency eyewash and safety shower should be located in all areas where flammable or combustible liquids are used.
 If there is skin or eye contact, then flush the affected area for at least 15 minutes and report to your employer for evaluation and treatment.